cerale/openVulnAPI/openVulnQuery/README.md

         Examples:
         >> openVulnQuery --config PathToCredentialsFile --cvrf --year 2016 -c
         >> # export CLIENT_ID and CLIENT_SECRET or write to config.py ... then:
-        >> openVulnQuery --cvrf --severity low -f sir cves bug_ids -c
+        >> openVulnQuery --severity low -f sir cves bug_ids -c
 ```

 #### Developers
 - Update the config.py file with client id and secret
 - Directly interact with query_client.py to query the Open Vuln API
 - query_client.py returns Advisory Object
-- advisory.py module has Advisory object a abstract class which is inherited by CVRF and OVAL data type
+- advisory.py module has Advisory object a abstract class which is inherited by CVRF data type
 - This abstraction hides the implementation details and the data source used to populate the data type.
-The data members of CVRF and OVAL advisories are populated from API results.
+The data members of CVRF advisories are populated from API results.

 #### Disclosures:
 No support for filtering based on --API fields, you can't use --year 2016 and --severity high